 November 13, 2018 — A study in the current edition of the New England Journal of Medicine1 shows that a particular treatment significantly reduced cardiovascular events, including cardiovascular death, in patients who continue to have high triglyceride levels on statin therapy.
 These findings could lead to a more effective and life-saving treatment option when used with other combinations of drugs to treat cardiovascular disease.

 Statins are the most commonly used treatment for cardiovascular disease.
 Despite reducing certain risk factors, if triglyceride levels remain high with use of statins there is still a significant risk for heart attack, stroke or other ischemic events.

-Researchers in the Reduction of Cardiovascular Events with Icosapent Ethyl-Intervention Trial (REDUCE-IT) are studying icosapent ethyl, a highly purified eicosapentaenoic acid (EPA) ethyl ester, which is an omega-3 fatty acid purified from fish oil.
+Researchers in the Reduction of Cardiovascular Events with Icosapent Ethyl-Intervention Trial (REDUCE-IT) are studying icosapent ethyl (Vascepa), a highly purified eicosapentaenoic acid (EPA) ethyl ester, which is an omega-3 fatty acid purified from fish oil.
 The main goal of the study is to determine whether treatment with this drug reduces ischemic events in statin-treated patients with hypertriglyceridemia.

 “For the last three decades, we have focused on drugs that lower cholesterol to reduce cardiovascular events.
 Recent genetic studies have shown that triglycerides play an important role in heart disease, but we have not had outcome studies to test if adding another therapy to a statin would help individuals with high triglycerides and heart disease or diabetes,” said Christie Ballantyne, M.D., professor of medicine and chief of the sections of cardiology and cardiovascular research at Baylor.